 The city is situated near the Brindabella Ranges, approximately 150km (93mi) inland from Australia's east coast.

-The most convenient route to Canberra, from overseas or interstate, is by air to Canberra Airport (CBR), located about 8km (5mi) from the city centre.
+The most convenient route to Canberra is by air to Canberra Airport (CBR), located about 8km (5mi) from the city centre.